 Mark Hall, Windsor Davies and Brian Cosgrove.
 Image courtesy of Brian Cosgrove

+In 1971 Mark Hall, followed by his friend Brian Cosgrove left Granada to form their own independent company Stop Frame Animations.
 Stop Frame Animations made commercials, short films and series throughout the early seventies including, Sally and Jake for Rainbow (1972) and Noddy (1974).
 In pursuit of more creative freedom both Cosgrove and Hall decided to leave Stop Frame Productions behind, they detached themselves from Granada Television for the time being and signed a deal with Thames Television.

 Brian Trueman, Terry Scott, Dangermouse, David Jason and Edward Kelsey.
 Image courtesy of Brian Cosgrove